Calculate US import duties, landed costs, and profit margin impact from current US Tariffs

 Current tariff rates, calculation guides, and cost reduction strategies

-Use our US Tariff Calculator to calculate landed costs and profit margin impact for your specific import scenario.
+Use our US Tariff Calculator to calculate landed costs and profit margin impact for your specific import scenario with these updated January 2026 rates.

-Specific products may have different rates based on their HTS code.
-For the most accurate information, consult the official Harmonized Tariff Schedule of the United States (HTSUS) or speak with a customs broker.
+For the most accurate information, consult the Harmonized Tariff Schedule of the United States (HTSUS) or speak with a customs broker.

 Import duties are calculated based on the customs value of your goods.
 The basic formula is: